maainul/DocumentationAndConfigure/docker_with_mosh.md

     ls | greap data

-## Docker volumes
+# Docker Volume

+By default any data generate in the container at runtime.
+All data is deleted if container is terminated.When a container is terminated it also deleted the file system.This behaviour is not go for database applications.But we need data if container is crushed or deleted.So for that we can use docker volume.

 A volume is a storage outside of a container it can be directory in the host and cloud.

       docker volume
       	- create